Brooks College of Health Graduate Admission & Degree Requirements

 Master of Science in Health: Kinesiology and Lifestyle Medicine

-The MSH in KALM curriculum will provide students with the knowledge and skills necessary to work and provide leadership in the areas of health and fitness, preventive medicine, cardiopulmonary rehabilitation, diabetes education, strength and conditioning, lifestyle coaching, and clinical research.
+The MSH in KALM curriculum will provide students with the knowledge and skills necessary to work and provide leadership in the areas of health and fitness, preventive medicine/lifestyle medicine, cardiopulmonary rehabilitation, diabetes education, strength and conditioning and clinical research.
 Thesis option students will begin preparation towards becoming independent investigators by developing the skills necessary to conduct original research.
 Thesis option students may be exposed to both primary data collection (human subjects) and secondary data analysis (existing data sets).
 Students planning on pursuing a terminal degree (e.g., Ph.D., M.D.) are strongly encouraged to pursue the thesis option.
 Thesis option students will be accepted each fall on a competitive basis and contingent upon graduate assistantship funding.
-Students are encouraged to sit for the national certifications offered by the American College of Sports Medicine (ACSM) and National Strength and Conditioning Association (NSCA).
-The internship option culminates in a 150 or 300-hour experiential internship working under the direct supervision of a graduate degreed professional in fields including Exercise Physiology/Kinesiology, Epidemiology, Public Health and Medicine.
+Students are encouraged to sit for the national certifications offered by the American College of Sports Medicine (ACSM), The American College of Lifestyle Medicine (ACLM) and National Strength and Conditioning Association (NSCA).
+The internship option culminates in a 150 or 300-hour experiential internship working under the direct supervision of a graduate degreed professional in fields including Exercise Physiology/Kinesiology, Epidemiology, Lifestyle Medicine, and Public Health.

 Admission Criteria